 New keywords may be devised in addition to those described in this standard, so long as they are consistent with the generalized rules for keywords and do not conflict with mandatory or reserved keywords.
-Any keyword that refers to or depends upon the existence of other specific HDUs in the same or other files should be used with caution because the persistence of those HDUs cannot always be guaranteed.

 Data Representation

 Primary and extension data shall be represented in one of the formats described in this section.
 FITS data shall be interpreted to be a byte stream.
 Bytes are in big endian order of decreasing significance.
 The byte that includes the sign bit shall be first, and the byte that has the ones bit shall be last.